Oxen-AI/oxen-ai.github.io/src/domains/merkle_trees.md

 This results in a lot of duplicated data.
 In fact rows 0-1,000,000 are all the same between Version A and Version B.

 To combat this, Oxen uses a technique called file chunk deduplication.
-Even if your Oxen repo is getting a little "chunky" we can leverage the fact that many of the chunks are the same to slim down the version history.
-Instead of duplicating the entire raw file in the `.oxen/versions` directory, we can break the file into "chunks" then store these chunks in the `.oxen/chunks` directory.
+Instead of duplicating the entire raw file in the `.oxen/versions` directory, we can break the file into "chunks" then store these chunks in a content addressable manner.

 ![Chunks](/images/merkle_tree/chunk_a.png)